 How Does "I" Happen?

-My starting point is based on organic perceptual mechanisms, like visual and audio perception, that do feature detection based on pattern matching.
-Pattern recognition is taken to be instrumental in many cognitive processes, including low and medium level visual and auditory processing and more generally, language processing, facial recognition, and much more.
-Adding in mechanisms for storing perceptions – memory – and for comparing new perceptions with prior perceptions, we arrive at foundational facilities for modeling activity of the world – for making "maps" of our involvement that can be related to incoming perceptions and prior and anticipated experience.
+My starting point is based on organic perceptual mechanisms like visual and audio perception, that do feature detection based on pattern matching.
+Pattern recognition is taken to be instrumental in many cognitive processes, including low and medium level visual and auditory processing, language processing, facial recognition, and much more.
+Given facilities for storing perceptions – memory – and for comparing new perceptions with prior perceptions, we arrive at foundational facilities for modeling activity of the world – for making "maps" of our situation that can be related to incoming perceptions and prior and anticipated experience.

-I start with pattern matching as a part of cognition so I can ask: what happens when our ability to do pattern matching includes its own activity as part of the activity it percieves?
-It's here that the map of the world that it builds includes an unusual entity - the perceiver.
+I start with pattern matching as a part of cognition so I can ask: what happens when our ability to do pattern matching perceives its own activity?
+The map it builds includes an unusual entity - the perceiver.
 Noticing oneself to some degree includes noticing the act of noticing oneself, and so on.
-In the processes of experience, self-referentiality reverberates.
+In the processes of perception, self-referentiality reverberates.
 It is recursive, like what you see in the repeating regress of mutually facing mirrors or the display of a camera viewing its display.

 Recognizing that the mind maintains maps of our experience, this reverberating dynamic is distinctive.
 It is a fundamental difference between the experience of self – “I am” – and the sense of everything else – “it is”.